 We mentioned before (ANNEX A) that many parameters could affect the accuracy of our image recordings altering the accuracy of our texture calculations.
 Many studies confirmed that acquisition conditions can alter texture analysis.
 The authors in [197] studied the dynamic range influence on texture classification results of brain white matter.
 They concluded that in order to obtain more reliable classification results, the dynamic range must be optimized to avoid too small or sparse matrices.
 In fact, larger dynamic ranges do not necessarily give better texture results; they might increase the computation costs and limit the method's performance.
 Another study [198] assessed how sensitive texture features on MR images are to changes in some parameters related to image acquisition and preprocessing: noise, resolution, the choice of quantization method and the number of gray levels in the quantized image.
-Authors found that noise, resolution, choice of quantization method and the number of gray levels in the quantized images had a significant influence on most Haralick texture features, and that the effect size varied between different features.
+Authors found that noise, resolution, choice of quantization method and the number of gray levels in the effect size varied between different features.
 In summary, to meaningfully compare texture feature values, scientists recommended to use images with similar resolution and noise levels, to use one quantization method, to find the range of intensities that are common for all data sets and to use that as a common limit for all images and finally to use one GLCM size.